hzdr/PARIS/README.md

 * dist_src | [float] distance between object (= center of rotation) and source in mm
 * dist_det | [float] distance between object (= center of rotation) and detector in mm
 * rot_angle | [float] angle step between two successive projections in °

-## Troubleshooting

-### Building takes forever!

-By default ddafa is built to support all available CUDA architectures.
-If you do not need some of them disable them in CMakeLists.txt or NSight's project settings.